brahmdev/sample-react-app/docs/backStageIntegration.md

 Follow the below steps in the Backstage UI to register any valid entity/component.

-1. Click on `Create` menu on the left side panel
+1. Click on the `Create` menu on the left side panel
-2. Click on `REGISTER EXISTING COMPONENT` button
+2. Click on the `REGISTER EXISTING COMPONENT` button
 3. Enter the URL of the entity config file
-4. Click on Analyze Button
+4. Click on the Analyze Button
 5. Review the config to be imported
-6. Click on `IMPORT` button to finalize the registration process of an Entity.
+6. Click on the `IMPORT` button to finalize the registration process of an Entity.

 ## Configure Required Entity